CLI Reference

 # Output:

-# β Created handbook: customer-api
+# ✓ Created handbook: customer-api

-onemcp handbook validate
+# 3. Run: onemcp handbook validate customer-apihandbook list

-List all handbooks.
+List all available handbooks.

 onemcp handbook listOutput: